 Error 0543 – Practice-nurse hours exceeded

-Can Sector Services back date practice nurse approval?
+Can Sector Operations back date practice nurse approval?

-Sector Services will approve a nurse or doctor’s hours from the date we receive the application.
+Sector Operations will approve a nurse or doctor’s hours from the date we receive the application.
 We are unable to back date this with out special approval from your DHB.

-Does Sector Services pay for a practice nurse’s statutory holidays?
+Does Sector Operations pay for a practice nurse’s statutory holidays?